yasirkula/UnitySimplePatchTool/README.md

   - **macOS:** Plugins/SimplePatchTool/Editor/OSX
   - **Linux:** Plugins/SimplePatchTool/Editor/Linux
     - these files will [automatically be copied](Plugins/SimplePatchTool/Editor/PatcherPostProcessBuild.cs) to a subdirectory called [SPPatcher](https://github.com/yasirkula/SimplePatchTool/blob/master/SimplePatchToolCore/Utilities/PatchParameters.cs) after building the project to standalone (if you want, you can set **PatcherPostProcessBuild.ENABLED** to *false* to disable this feature)
-- update the name of the self patcher executable in **SPTUtils.SelfPatcherExecutablePath** property
+- update the name of the self patcher executable in [SPTUtils.SelfPatcherExecutablePath](Plugins/SimplePatchTool/Scripts/SPTUtils.cs) property
 - you can now run the self patcher like this: `patcher.ApplySelfPatch( SPTUtils.SelfPatcherExecutablePath );`
-- or like this, if you want to automatically restart the game/launcher after self patching is complete: `patcher.ApplySelfPatch( SPTUtils.SelfPatcherExecutablePath, PatchUtils.GetCurrentExecutablePath() );`
+- or like this, if you want to automatically restart the game/launcher after self patching is completed: `patcher.ApplySelfPatch( SPTUtils.SelfPatcherExecutablePath, PatchUtils.GetCurrentExecutablePath() );`

 ## EXAMPLES